UCL/rsd-engineeringcourse/session10/05construction.md

 * progressive improvement of code with refactoring
 * refactoring code with classes

-Our exercise put this knowledge into practice by refactoring 'Bad Boids', some intentionally-bad code that mimicked the motion of a flock of birds.

 ### Refactoring bad-boids

+Our exercise put our knowledge into practice by refactoring 'Bad Boids', some intentionally-bad code that mimicked the motion of a flock of birds.

 We are looking for: